erusev/base/README.md

 Base is a simple library that makes it easier to work with databases in PHP.

 I've been using Base since 2012.
-I thought that it's about time I share it with the world.
+I felt like it's about time I share it.

 ### Features